 Your registration will go on file with the Copyright Office, and anyone can look it up over the internet.
 Not only does this mean that a would-be pirate is constructively ‘on notice’ of your intellectual property rights, but it also means that well-meaning persons and organizations can find you if they are seeking a license from you.

 As you can see, copyright registration may be extremely valuable to you, especially if what you sell as a business IS your intellectual property.

 You will purchase a Copyright Registration Service Package for each work or group of works registered.
 You will be directed to complete a brief questionnaire and upload the copyright materials in question (if the materials are in physical form, you will need to mail them to us at our offices).
 We will establish a meeting and affirm your requirements, after which GCO will register the work.
 Registration consists in completing the application, providing a non-returnable deposit of 2 copies of the “best edition” of the work and non-refundable registration fees.

 GCO will help you determine whether your work is copyrightable and if so, will register it with the Copyright Office, managing any correspondence or other communication that the registration may give rise to.
 GCO will submit the registration on your behalf, together with any electronic deposit of the work.
 Note that if physical copies of the work are required, you will need to mail the copies to the Copyright Office, according to directions that we will supply.

-This Copyright Registration Service Package is governed by the terms of the GCO Retainer Agreement with your firm.
-You were provided a copy at the time you registered.
+This Copyright Registration Service Package is governed by the terms of the GCO agreement with your firm.
+You were provided a copy at the time you registered for a Retainer or purchased the Service Package.
 If you need another copy, please let us know.
 This Copyright Registration Service Package adds the following additional terms and conditions: